DUŠAN VUJOVIĆ – REFORMER OF THE YEAR 2018

 Serbia entered the three-year fiscal consolidation program at the lowest point of combined fiscal and debt crisis, protracted recession and exogenously caused growth slowdown (floods).
-In July 2014 projected fiscal deficit for the year was 8.8 percent of GDP.
+In July 2014 the projected fiscal deficit for the year was 8.8 per cent of GDP.
 Fiscal liquidity was at the minimum threatening to reach the point of bankruptcy in 78 days.
-The third quarter GDP fell by 3.7 percent.
+The third-quarter GDP fell by 3.7 per cent.

-Moreover, unlike the situation at the start of reforms in 2001- 2008 period, when demand driven growth failed to generate sufficient domestic supply response and led to unsustainable increases in twin (fiscal and current account) deficits, we can now count on positive impact of wage and pension increases on economic growth.
+Moreover, unlike the situation at the start of reforms in 2001- 2008 period, when demand-driven growth failed to generate sufficient domestic supply response and led to unsustainable increases in twin (fiscal and current account) deficits, we can now count on the positive impact of wage and pension increases on economic growth.

 Establishing a transparent and efficient system for investment project management is a comprehensive multi-year task.
 We are almost close to finish it